Easy DIY Updates Take a Conversion Van to Custom Cool

-In living the mobile life you find space saver and travel-friendly ways to store & transport what you use and need most.
+In living the mobile life, you find space saver and travel-friendly ways to store and transport what you use and need most.
 I find that magnetic boards and accessories are a great way to keep things handy and in their spot.
 I always try to put a magnetic board near the kitchen in my RVs.

 Magnetic RV Storage on the MoveClick thumbnail to view full-size

 This provides a good size magnetic bulletin board in sleek stainless plus a lot of containers for little stuff or spices.
 We mounted it next to the kitchen area and added a magnetic hook for keys and a pencil cup for our most used utensils (bottle opener!).

 More Ways to Save Space: Make Your Mobile Stove into More Countertop!